Gole Market: History

 After the partition of India, noted painter B.C.
 Sanyal and his wife Snehlata, a ghazal singer and actress moved to Gole Market.
 Their "refugee studio" became a hub for artists and students in New Delhi and was later known as Gallery 26.
 The studio later gave rise to the Delhi Shilpi Chakra, which Sanyal founded with several of her artist friends.
 This organisation had an important influence on the contemporary art of North India.

 By the turn of the 21st century, 28 shops operated in the market, most of them dating back to the 1920s.
 They included numerous confectioneries, sweet shops, and fast-food restaurants, including Kaleva, Bengali Sweet Shop, Karachi Sweet Shop, and several meat shops.
 Over the years, the facade deteriorated as a result of unauthorized construction and additions and was in a state of disrepair.
 The New Delhi Municipal Council (NDMC) fined several shopkeepers for operating without proper licenses or for unhygienic conditions.

 In 2007, the building was declared unsafe and the NDMC offered shopkeepers alternative shops but they rejected this plan.
 This forced the NDMC to engage in restoration work.
 Later, the NDMC proposed granting full heritage status to the building and ending all commercial activities.
 The traffic police supported the move because running a market in the busy roundabout caused traffic congestion.
 By May 2009, eviction notices were served to the shopkeepers by the NDMC, which soon had six shops in its possession.
 The rest of the owners started a campaign against the forced move.

 Later, the NDMC revealed new plans to convert the heritage market into a museum.
 In February 2013, twenty-eight of the market's shopkeepers petitioned against the NDMC's alleged move to take over their shops in the Delhi High Court.
 On 20 June 2013, the court ruled in favor of the NDMC but cautioned it against the non-commercial use of the property.
 The court instructed the shopkeepers to relinquish possession of their stores by 30 June 2013.
 On 27 June, the Supreme Court upheld the eviction date that had been ordered by the High Court.

 Gole Market locality

+General Post Office

-The New Delhi General Post Office which was built in 1931 is approximately 800 meters away from the Gole Market.
+The New Delhi General Post Office, which was built in 1931, is approximately 800 meters away from the Gole Market.
 It is also known as Gole Dak Khana due to the octagonal shape of the building.
 It was designed by Robert Tor Russell, the chief architect of the Public Works Department (PWD).
 It stands inside a busy roundabout earlier known as Alexandra Place, and its height was kept low to allow a clear view of the nearby Sacred Heart Cathedral.